 In that sense, what many things can a Piña Colada be?, or better said, how many things a <<thing>> can be?.
 If a passive approach towards an object starts when we name it, then how can you talk of something without implying its function, its meaning.
 And even if you could, would still make sense to name things then?

 In this case, a piña colada can be a frozen drink – that is a cold yellow substance- a thing holding multiple feelings.
-If we think about it, this act of consciousness detach us from the object, resulting in a beautiful paradox of meaning, that everything is nothing at the same time.
+If we think about it, this act of consciousness detach us from the object, resulting in the essential paradox of meaning, that everything is nothing.

 Today I read a letter about your throat